Skip to main content

 How much of my time does this actually take?

-Fourteen hours total over the four-week build.
-Week 1: 8 hours (2-hour discovery, voice capture, account setup).
+About 20 hours total over the 90-Day Sprint.
+Week 1 is the heaviest: 8 hours for discovery, voice capture, and account setup.
 Weeks 2 to 4: 2 hours each for approvals.
-Post-launch: under 2 hours a week for content approvals and one monthly strategy review.
-Your time on the craft itself doesn't change.
-This is the whole point.
+After go-live: a 15-minute weekly check-in plus content approvals.
+Your time on the work itself does not change.
+That is the whole point.

 Your practice, scored in three minutes.